kiranbakale/AMI-Readme/docs/environment_provision.md

 By default AWS doesn't encrypt storages such as disks or object storage buckets.

-The Toolkit will aim to encrypt these by default where possible utilizing the built in AWS [default KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#kms_keys).
+The Toolkit will aim to encrypt these by default where possible utilizing the built in AWS [default KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#kms_keys) or creating ones where that isn't possible.
 It also allows for you to pass in your own KMS key(s) as desired in a flexible manner.

 An overview of how the Toolkit handles this encryption is as follows:

 - By default it will aim to encrypt all storages and services with AWS managed KMS keys.
-  - Note that for Root Block Devices this is currently disabled by default to ensure backwards compatibility as changing this will cause disks to be deleted and data loss to occur.
+  - If an AWS managed KMS key isn't available for that particular service the Toolkit will create one.
 - A custom KMS key ARN (one that's available in AWS KMS) can be configured for use instead for all storages and services.
 - Additionally it's possible to pass custom KMS key(s) for individual storages and services as desired.